 On July 21, 2014 AORE established an irrevocable trust (the "Class B Security Trust") for the benefit of the holders of its Class B Preference Shares.
 Butterfield Trust Company was appointed as its trustee.
 AORE has been authorized to redeem Class B Shares at any time for the amount that is not in excess of the Holder's pro-rata share of the assets in the Class B Security Trust.
-In 2019, the invested assets held in the Class B Security Trust were sold (see Note 4 - Investments for details) and the proceeds of \$2.8 million were held in restricted cash.
-In 2020, the entire proceeds of \$2.8 million from the 2019 sale of investments were reinvested and held in the trust account.
-The market value of the Class B Security Trust is \$3.1 million as of December 31, 2020.
+As of December 31, 2021, and 2020, the market value of the Class B Security Trust was \$3.8 million and \$3.1 million, respectively.

 Opheus Re Ltd. ("ORE") held a Section 114 Trust in favor of OACM to support obligations from the reinsurance business assumed.
-As at December 31, 2020 and 2019 the assets value was \$2.2 million and \$2.1 million, respectively.
+As at December 31, 2021 and 2020 the assets value was \$3.8 million and \$2.2 million, respectively.

 ORE held a Section 114 Trust in favor of OAIC to support obligations from the reinsurance business assumed.
-As at December 31, 2020 and 2019 the assets value was \$1.1 million and \$0.8 million, respectively.
+As at December 31, 2021 and 2020 the assets value was \$2.1 million and \$1.1 million, respectively.